Candidates for Elected Office

 GPOAC also endorsed and supported Lisa Middleman for district attorney in the 2019 election.
 While Lisa decided to run as an independent, Lisa's campaign platform supported many Green values.

 We also would like to thank Kelly Yagatich (bottom left) and Richard Weiss (bottom right) for considering a run for Allegheny County Council At-Large and County Executive; while neither were able to collect the thousands of signatures required for ballot access in time, we appreciated their courage to speak out against the growing fracking and petrochemical industry in our region.

 With a win and more campaign experience under our belts, we look forward to a successful 2020 that continues to grow the Green movement!

 The Green Party of Allegheny County was proud to endorse and support Jay Ting Walker for state representative in the 23rd district in the 2018 election.
 Jay finished with about 10% of the vote, over 2300 votes!
 We would like to thank Jay for his hard work for his campaign and the Green Party in general as we look forward to a stronger 2019!

-The Green Party of Pennsylvania had also endorsed Jay Walker, as well as statewide candidates: Neal Gale (US Senate), Paul Glover (Governor), Jocolyn Bowser-Bostick (Lt.
+The Green Party of Pennsylvania had also endorsed in 2018 several statewide Green candidates: Neal Gale (US Senate), Paul Glover (Governor), Jocolyn Bowser-Bostick (Lt.
 Governor)!
 To learn more about the statewide candidates, see the GPPA press release.
 All of our candidates ran on a "Green New Deal" that put people and planet over profits.